cilopy/caps5m/README.md

 </div>

 <h1>
- Hello, My Name is caps.
+ Hello, My Name is cilo
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

 ### 🧑‍💻 About Me :

-I'm caps, and I have a passion for all things technology-related.
+I'm cilo, and I have a passion for all things technology-related.
 Currently, I'm on an exciting journey to deepen my knowledge in the fields of cyber security and computer science.
 With a strong foundation in programming, I'm constantly seeking new challenges and opportunities to expand my skill set.

 In my free time, I find joy in crafting Discord bots that not only serve practical purposes but also contribute to building vibrant online communities.
 I believe that technology can bridge gaps and bring people together, and creating bots is my way of making that happen.